Particular/docs.particular.net/nservicebus/pipeline/customizing-v5.md

 ## Add a new step

-To add your custom behavior to the pipeline, you need to define a step for it:
+To add custom behavior to the pipeline, you need to define a step for it:

 snippet:NewPipelineStep